ErliPan/Yi-Home_Telegram_Bot_Interface/README.md

 + A Raspberry/Docker or LXC Container/VM needs to be connected to the isolated network and to a network with internet access

++ There's 2 branches, one with a lot of emojis in the text and one with none

 ## How to use
 Edit config/config.py and add your bot api token and the cameras ip address and nickname and then run main.py